ashley-green1/bikesharing/README.md

 The proposal is powered by Tableau to answer questions using data.

-Following are questions we provide vizual answers to:
+Following are questions we provide visual answers to:
 *  How long bikes are checked out for all riders and genders.
 *  How many trips are taken by the hour for each day of the week, for all riders and genders.
 *  A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender.